open-mmlab/mmdetection/docs/en/user_guides/useful_tools.md

 You can modify the test_evaluator to save the results bbox by:

 1. Find which dataset in 'configs/base/datasets' the current config corresponds to.
-2. Replace the original test_evaluator and test_dataloader with test_evaluator and test_dataloader in the comment in dateset config.
+2. Replace the original test_evaluator and test_dataloader with test_evaluator and test_dataloader in the comment in dataset config.
 3. Use the following command to get the results bbox and segmentation json file.

 ```shell